open/close all folders

 - Conquests of the Longbow has two parts in the game where you have to decide on a strategy to rescue Marian, and rob a wagon.
 Depending on what you pick determines both the success of that situation, AND The casualties the outlaws take on.
 There is one choice in each situation where the outlaws suffer no casualties.

 - In the Warlords of Draenor expansion of World of Warcraft, after a player avatar becomes the commander of a garrison, he or she can summon a small number of garrison soldiers to fight in Shadowmoon Valley.
 The soldiers are valuable in soloing quest enemies that normally would take three players to kill.

 - The Azure City soldiers in The Order of the Stick tend to die a lot, but they are also more than capable of killing large numbers of goblins.
 In fact, if Redcloak had not used the titanium elementals to breach the wall, and created Xykon doubles beforehand, the city might not have fallen.

-- The men of the Southern Water Tribe from Avatar: The Last Airbender.
+- The men of the Southern Water Tribe.

-- Also the White Lotus society in the finale.
+- The White Lotus society in the finale.

 - Generator Rex: The Providence agents all show degrees of competence, like defending the great wall and mowing down thousands of insects, a battle which they win when Holiday gives them pheromones for the bugs.
 When Van Kleiss attacks Providence, he beats his way through them, but by the end of the episode, they fight off all his EVO mooks.
 When Black Knight takes charge, they lead an Assault on Abyss, and defeat the Pack, sans Van Kleiss.
 Other days, they're cannon fodder, to die, or to hold off the monster until Rex can cure it.